Amir Khan (singer): Singing career

-Amir Khan was a virtually self-taught musician.
-He developed his own gayaki (singing style), influenced by the styles of Abdul Waheed Khan (vilambit tempo), Rajab Ali Khan (taans) and Aman Ali Khan (merukhand).
-This unique style, known as the Indore Gharana, blends the spiritual flavour and grandeur of dhrupad with the ornate vividness of khyal.
-The style he evolved was a unique fusion of intellect and emotion, of technique and temperament, of talent and imagination.
-Unlike other artists he never made any concessions to popular tastes, but always stuck to his pure, almost puritanical, highbrow style.
+Khan developed his own gayaki (singing style), influenced by the styles of Abdul Waheed Khan (vilambit tempo), Rajab Ali Khan (taans) and Aman Ali Khan (merukhand).
+This style, known as the Indore Gharana, retains the slow development and restraint from frills of dhrupad while maintaining the importance of poetry found in khyal compositions.

 Amir Khansahib had a rich baritone open-throated voice with a three-octave range.
 His voice had some limitations but he turned them fruitfully and effortlessly to his advantage.
 He presented an aesthetically detailed badhat (progression) in ati-vilambit laya (very slow tempo) using bol-alap with merukhandi patterns, followed by gradually speeding up "floating" sargams with various ornamentations, taans and bol-taans with complex and unpredictable movements and jumps while preserving the raga structure, and finally a madhyalaya or drut laya (medium or fast tempo) chhota khyal or a ruba'idar tarana.
 He helped popularize the tarana, as well as khyalnuma compositions in the Dari variant of Persian.
 While he was famous for his use of merukhand, he did not do a purely merukhandi alap but rather inserted merukhandi passages throughout his performance.
 He believed that practising gamak is essential to mastering singing.

 Khansahib often used the taals Jhoomra and Ektaal, and generally preferred a simple theka (basic tabla strokes that define the taal) from the tabla accompanist.
 Even though he had been trained in the sarangi, he generally performed khyals and taranas with only a six-stringed tanpura and tabla for accompaniment.
 Sometimes he had a subdued harmonium accompaniment, but he almost never used the sarangi.

 While he could do traditional layakari (rhythmic play), including bol-baant, which he has demonstrated in a few recordings, he generally favored a swara-oriented and alap-dominated style, and his layakari was generally more subtle.
 His performances had an understated elegance, reverence, restrained passion and an utter lack of showmanship that both moved and awed listeners.
 According to Kumarprasad Mukhopadhyay's book "The Lost World of Hindustani Music", Bade Ghulam Ali Khan's music was extroverted, exuberant and a crowd-puller, whereas Amir Khan's was an introverted, dignified darbar style.
 Amir Khansahib believed that poetry was important in khyal compositions, and with his pen name, Sur Rang ("colored in swara"), he has left several compositions.